ibm-cloud-docs/secure-enterprise/catalog-manifest.md

     {: codeblock}

     `features`
     :   Information that highlights the processes, abilities, and results of the version, or if applicable, architecture variation.
-When onboarding using the console, these details are called highlights.
+When onboarding by using the console, these details are called highlights.
 These details appear on the variation selection box within your catalog entry.
 If your product has multiple architecture variations, users can compare the variation-level features to decide which variation suits their needs.

         `title`
         :   Name of the feature.